pbstark/EvoteID19-GA/Ms/gaEVID19.md

 ## Differential Undervote Rate in Lt.
 Gov Contest

 + Hypothesis: the undervote rate in the Lt.
+Governor contest did not depend on mode of voting

-Governor contest was significantly higher for DRE votes than for paper (absentee by mail) votes
++ Alternative: undervote rate different for DREs vs. paper (absentee by mail) ballots

 + Statistical test: assume that the number of undervotes in each contest is fixed, but randomly distributed across modes of voting (hypergeometric)